sfc-gh-mwies/sunlife-hol/Day1/01 - zero-to-snowflake/README.md

 ### Data > Databases

 Under **Data**, the **Databases**​ tab shows information about the databases you have created or have permission to access.
 You can create, clone, drop, or transfer ownership of databases, as well as load data in the UI.
 Notice that a database already exists in your environment.
-However, we will not be using it in this lab.

 ![databases tab](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/3UIStory_6.png?raw=true)